-I will owe my sensitisation towards the environment to the legendary Michael Jackson.
+I will owe my sensitization towards the environment to the legendary Michael Jackson.
 In the video, a girl saving a frail sapling against the backdrop of environmental destruction is moving.
 Concerns over the degrading quality of nature around the globe have become more vocal now.

 Awareness and consciousness among millennials over climate are changing their perception.
 Therefore, consumers are now on the lookout for brands that support sustainability.
 This is why B2B and B2C businesses are planning their strategies around sustainable development.
-In the light of the UN’s 17 SDGs or Sustainable Development Goals, event management companies have pledged to organise greener events.
+In the light of the UN’s 17 SDGs or Sustainable Development Goals, event management companies have pledged to organize greener events.

 How to Organise Green Events

 Fiona Pelham is the MD of Positive Impacts Events.
 She passionately advocates organising green events.
 She explains that if an event is for donation, we are fulfilling SDG-1, i.e. no poverty.
 If you provide leftover food to the poor, you are committing towards SDG-2, i.e. zero hunger.
 Additionally, SDG-3 is about good health and we can participate and sponsor wellness programs to support it.